Providing refuge for persecuted writers and artists

 Don’t Go to the Reception with Friends of the Groom! by Reza Daneshvar, 2006.
 A drive into the countryside beyond Paris turns surreal in “Don’t Go to the Reception with Friends of the Groom!” a mischievously disorienting fantasia that mirrors the immigrant’s sense of dislocation.
 With serio-comic intensity, Reza Daneshvar gives us the inherent absurdity of the exile trying to negotiate another culture’s darkest recesses.

 ICOA provides refuge in Ithaca, New York, for writers and artists whose works are suppressed, whose lives are threatened, whose cultures are vanishing, and whose languages are endangered.
 We also advocate for human rights and freedom of expression.
-ICOA is part of theInternational Cities of Refuge Network (ICORN).
+ICOA is an all-volunteer project of the Center for Transformative Action and a member of theInternational Cities of Refuge Network.

 How can I help?

 You can attend our events, provide free or discounted services for our guests, or volunteer to join our board.
-But the simplest way to help is to donate!
-ICOA is an all-volunteer project of the Center for Transformative Action, a 501(c)3 organization, and we rely on tax-deductible donations.
+But the simplest way to help is to make a tax-deductible donation!
 It's fast and easy to give online, or you can write a check payable to the Center for Transformative Action and mail it to Center for Transformative Action, P.O.
 Box 760, Ithaca, NY 14851.
 Make sure to write "ICOA" on the memo line.